Lauren Davis: Playing style

 Davis is primarily known for her backhand, quickness, and clay-court abilities.

-While analyzing Davis's game, Mike Whalley of the BBC labeled her backhand "a big weapon," while E.J.
+While analyzing Davis's game, Mike Whalley of the BBC labeled her backhand "a big weapon", while E.J.
 Crawford of US Open.org described it as "terrific", likening her style to that of Amanda Coetzer.
 On offense, Davis hits deep ground strokes to move opponents backward, often setting up her backhand as a finishing shot.
 While playing on hardcourts, she will usually draw opponents forward and attempt cross-court winners, or send serves wide and hit backhands down the line.

 Davis is also noted for her backhand defense.
 At the 2015 Family Circle Cup, she returned a 102-mph serve from Eugenie Bouchard with a backhand winner.
 During their 2014 meeting, Victoria Azarenka repeatedly lost points while attacking Davis's backhand up the middle of the court—including on match point—allowing Davis to create angles.
 While discussing Davis in an interview, Christina McHale noted, "You don't get free points with her very often", and described her backhand as "very tough".

 In a 2015 article, WTATennis.com noted Davis's "speed and court coverage", while the BBC recognized her for "whizzing round the court."
 Following her victory at the Auckland Open in 2017, Michael Burgess of The New Zealand Herald declared "only David Ferrer and Michael Chang are comparable to her ability to make an opponent play another shot."
 During Davis's final junior year, Mary Joe Fernández commended her "speed, quickness, competitiveness and heart."

 Her first professional title came on clay at a USTA tournament in 2010.
 In contrast to some of her American peers, who have been perceived as being uncomfortable on the surface, Davis is recognized for her skill on slow courts.
-Following her second-round win at the 2015 Family Circle Cup, WTATennis.com labeled her performance "a clay-court masterclass."
+Following her second-round win at the 2015 Family Circle Cup, WTATennis.com labeled her performance "a clay-court masterclass".
 While discussing the surface, Davis noted: "I think clay really works for me, because I'm pretty fast.
 I can slide really well and I can make a lot of balls, so it really works for me."
-Davis has named hard-court as her other favorite surface.
+Davis has named hardcourt as her other favorite surface.